Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 The house where he lived has now become one of my favorite luxury hotels in Guanajuato (Casa del Rector), just a few steps from the University.

-If you speak Spanish you should not miss the Callejonada.
+If you speak Spanish, you should not miss the Callejoneada Cervantina .

 Guanajuato is a University city full of traditions, legends, and culture.

-The callejoneada is one of those traditions, where very well-prepared students, dressed in ancient elegant clothes, will take you around the most historic corners of the city while telling stories singing songs, and telling jokes.
+The callejoneada is one of those traditions, where very well-prepared students, dressed in historical, elegant clothes, will take you around the most historic corners of the city while telling stories, singing songs, and telling jokes.

 They make you interact and participate in singing and playing if you want.
-It costs about 150 pesos and it’s all worth it, better if you speak Spanish otherwise you can just enjoy the music.
+It costs about 200 pesos, and it’s all worth it.
+Better if you speak Spanish; otherwise, you can just enjoy the music.

 The first time I went to Guanajuato was 15 years ago I was traveling on a budget and I couldn’t find a place where to stay.

-(Internet was not so accessible at that time and smartphones were just starting to appear.
-Yes I am that old!)
+(The Internet was not so accessible at that time, and smartphones were just starting to appear.
+Yes, I am that old!)

 Those were hot dates due to the Festival Cervantino and I didn’t know.
 I was excited.
 How lucky I was to be there right for those dates without even knowing it.

 The whole town was a big cultural party.
-Music, poetry, paintings, and food, all over the city.
+Music, poetry, paintings, and food are all over the city.
 It was a joy, even for somebody like me who doesn’t love crowds.

 Walking around those same streets I have walked after 15 years, just full of people playing, singing, and lecturing, it was just a huge cultural show with the beautiful colonial city as the open-air theatre.

 It’s normally in October so if you are around I wouldn’t miss it.
-You can check out this site to see the updated news.
+You can check out Festival Cervantino to see the updated news.

 Top tours in Guanajuato